afondiel/computer-vision-challenge/L0_07_Optical_Character_Recognition_OCR/README.md

 ## Usage

-Run the notebook using notebook tools such as Jupyter notebook/lab, Google Colab, Kaggle or any other.
+Open the notebook using Google Colab (link below), Kaggle, Jupyter notebook/lab or a similar tool.

 >[!TIP]
-> Create a new cell and add the following command to download image resources from github to your Colab or Kaggle environment:
+> Create a new cell and add the following command to download project resources from github to your Colab or Kaggle environment if needed:

 ```sh
 !wget https://github.com/afondiel/computer-vision-hello-world-challenges/tree/main/06_Zero_Feature_Extraction_Alignment/image_missing_files.png